santiagoesmeral/santiagoesmeral.github.io/PROGRESS.md

   tried adding the search icon.
 Things i've learned:
-  1- font-awesome is a pain in the ass to install, and near impossible to import it on css 2- you CANNOT use pseudoelements on inputs
-  todo: move this part into react.
+  1- font-awesome is a pain in the ass to install, and near impossible to import it on css 2- you CANNOT use pseudoelements on inputs to do: move this part into react.
 Maybe make the button interactive while you're at it, have it be the search button.
 Why not!, and change the icon between a search icon while its empty, and an arrow while you can search

 - 11/2/22
   rather than doing the useful part, i added the title that changes! currently need to figure out how to make the priority text work